The Nightmare Layover in Nadi, Fiji

-36 hours in Fiji is not nearly enough time to enjoy this exotic island.
+36 hours in Fiji is not nearly enough time to enjoy this exotic island, especially during the Bula Fiji festival.
 But that is just what we did when we had our layover in Nadi on our way back to the United States from Australia, or at least what we had planned to do before tragedy struck.
 It’s been five years since this horrific event happened so I decided it was time.
 Time to get it off my chest and allow it to be used for entertainment as I can now finally look back and laugh about it.

 This is far from a typical post of ours, and I’m sorry in advance that I won’t be highlighting the beauty of the exotic Fijian Islands.
 Quite frankly, I can’t remember much of anything about the small slice of paradise I did experience.
-Rather I write this because it’s important to know that in reality travel is NOT always awesome, beautiful, and glamourous.
-My story here, proves that in it’s entirety as it’s one of my worst travel fails to date.
+Rather I write this because it’s important to know that in reality, travel is NOT always awesome, beautiful, and glamorous.
+My story here proves that in its entirety as it’s one of my worst travel fails to date.

-After wrapping up our summer mission work in Australia with a group of our college friends, Kallsy and I had a 36 hour layover in Fiji.
-We arrived during what we thought would be the perfect time; the Bula Festival was in works, a festival with many fairs, food vendors, singing, and dancing.
+After wrapping up our summer mission work in Australia with a group of our college friends, Kallsy and I had a 36-hour layover in Fiji.
+We arrived at what we thought would be a perfect time; the Bula Fiji Festival was in works, a festival with many fairs, food vendors, singing, and dancing.
 Nadi is much different than the typical Fiji that you imagine with white sand beaches and crystal clear water rather the city center is filled with a hustle of local residents, markets, food vendors, and homes.

 After eating we all went back to our motel and rested as we planned to be up early the next morning.
 Instead, all night I kept waking up with terrible stomach pain to which nothing was happening or working to relieve it.
 Ever have that feeling of nausea that just won’t go away?
 That’s what this was.